sidthekidder/sidthekidder.github.io/_posts/2019-4-9-Leetcode-is-like-Gymming.md

 **Caveats**:

 This is not to say that every programmer MUST be a leetcode grinder - many people have learnt the same intuition/knowledge by working on their own projects.
 As a result, their mind has gotten sharp enough on their own.
-But that may be a more difficult way of going about the same thing, while the end result is the same - a disciplined and toned/stretched mind (the pleasure people derive from their own projects various of course).
+But that may be a more difficult way of going about the same thing, while the end result is the same - a disciplined and toned/stretched mind (the pleasure people derive from their own projects varies, of course).

 Also, not every job needs the kind of skill gotten from leetcode grinding.
 A fullstack developer doesn't need to learn dynamic programming, just like a marathon runner doesn't need to be able to deadlift 200lbs.
 It would be a waste of time for the academic researcher or fullstack developer to flex their 'algorithmic thinking' muscles.
 As long as their 'muscles' are flexed by other means, they don't need leetcode.